 Shopify Fees

-Basic: $32/month – Suitable for small businesses, offering core ecommerce functionality like product catalogs, credit card processing, and abandoned cart recovery.
+Best for small businesses.
+Includes product listings, credit card processing, and abandoned cart recovery. - Shopify – $92/month

-Advanced: $399/month – Ideal for scaling businesses, providing advanced reporting, lower transaction fees, and up to 15 staff accounts.
+Designed for scaling businesses.
+Offers advanced reporting, lower transaction fees, and up to 15 staff accounts. - Shopify Plus – Custom pricing (starting at $2,300/month)

-Transaction Fees: Shopify doesn’t charge transaction fees if you use Shopify Payments, but if you opt for a third-party payment processor, transactional fees range from 0.2% to 2%, depending on your plan.
+- Transaction Fees: If you use Shopify Payments, there are no extra transaction fees.
+However, using a third-party payment processor adds a fee ranging from 0.2% to 2%, depending on your plan.

-Credit Card Processing Fees: In the U.S., these range from 2.5% to 2.9%, depending on the plan.
-Fees may vary in other countries.
+- Credit Card Processing Fees: In the U.S., these fees range from 2.5% to 2.9% per transaction.
+Rates may vary by country.

-Free Trial: Shopify offers a free trial, making it easy to test the platform before committing to a plan.
+Free Trial: Shopify offers a free trial, so you can explore the platform and its features before choosing a plan.

 Etsy Fees